 Much like how you need to season a new cast iron pan.
 You do need to season your brand-new smoker

-Any veteran smoker will tell you, that seasoning your smoker is the most crucial steps to prepping the your unit.
+Any veteran smoker will tell you, that seasoning your smoker is the most crucial step to prepping your unit.
 Some of us call it curing or per-seasoning.

-Then I will show you my step by step process to smoking your smoker for the first time!
+Then I will show you my step-by-step process of smoking your smoker for the first time!

 Why Do You Season a Smoker?